ErikKassubek/ADVOCATE/doc/analysis/leak.md

 A goroutine leak is an indefinitely blocked goroutine.

-In our approach, we can identify potential leaks by checking for goroutines where the last recorded event is a "pre" event (tpost = 0).
+In our approach, we can identify potential leaks by checking for goroutines where the last recorded event is a "pre" event (tPost = 0).

 For channel operation, we try to find a possible partner, which is used in the trace reorder to get the operation unstuck.